Tripartite Tractate: Part III

-The text discusses the beliefs of different people and cultures about the existence of things.
+The text discusses the beliefs of different peoples and cultures about the existence of things.
 "The Greeks and the barbarians" (who are also paired in The Thunder, Perfect Mind) have relied on imagination and vain thought to explain the world around them, leading to conflicting opinions and theories.
 On the other hand, the Hebrews have used the confused powers within them to attain the truth and reach the order of the unmixed ones.
 The righteous and prophetic figures among the Hebrews spoke based on what they saw and heard, not from imagination or likeness, but by the power that was at work in them.
 They all had a unified harmony and preserved the confession and testimony of the one greater than them, who is the illuminating word consisting of the thought and his offspring.
 Their vision and words did not differ, and those who listened to them did not reject any of it but interpreted the scriptures in different ways, leading to the formation of many heresies among the Jews.
 Some believe in a single God who made a proclamation in ancient scriptures, others in many gods, and others in a simple God who is linked to the establishment of good and evil.

 The Savior became manifest through an involuntary suffering and took upon himself the death of those he sought to save.
 He was born without sin and was begotten in life, making him the image of the unitary one who is the Totality in bodily form.
 The others are images of each thing that became manifest and assume division from the pattern.
 The Savior was appointed to give life and all the rest need salvation, which began to receive grace through the promise of Jesus Christ.
 The release from captivity and the acceptance of freedom is the redemption, which is the knowledge of the truth that existed before the ignorance and slavery of the servile nature.
 Those brought forth in vanity through the lust for power have received the possession of freedom from the grace of the children.
 The Logos separated the evil things from himself, but allowed them to exist because they were useful for the things that were ordained.